Japan in March: The Best Springtime Activities For Tourists

 March is a great time to shop in Japan.

-The country’s annual sales take place in March and August, and you can find great deals on a wide range of products, including electronics, fashion, and cosmetics.
+The country’s annual sales occur in March and August, and you can find great deals on a wide range of products, including electronics, fashion, and cosmetics.

-If you’re looking for unique souvenirs or gifts, you can visit the many specialty stores in Japan.
+If you’re looking for unique souvenirs or gifts, you can visit the many speciality stores in Japan.

-For example, you can find traditional Japanese crafts such as pottery, lacquerware, and textiles in Kyoto’s Nishijin Textile Center.
+For example, Kyoto’s Nishijin Textile Center sells traditional Japanese crafts such as pottery, lacquerware, and textiles.

 You can also find anime and manga merchandise in Tokyo’s Akihabara district.